 Where Casual Dining Currently Stands

 The casual dining industry, otherwise known as full-service restaurants, has felt the same adverse effects of e-commerce as traditional brick-and-mortar retail, department stores, and suburban mall centers.
 According to Bloomberg, consumer tastes have strayed from the sit-down experience model, evidenced by the rise and relative out-performance of local restaurants, fast food chains, delivery-focused companies, and fast-casual concepts.
-Full-service restaurants are desperately rethinking their business models to pivot and adapt, especially as cold weather limits outdoor dining.
+Full-service restaurants are desperately rethinking their business models to pivot and adapt.
 In this article, Matthews™ reviews how COVID-19 and inflation have made lasting impacts on casual dining as well as the sector’s strengths and weaknesses.